katrinabwilson/csci205_final_project/README.md

 Semester: Fall 2022
 ## Team Information
 Katrina Wilson is the Scrum Master and a developer for this project.
 She is a sophomore studying Computer Science and Economics.

-Nahom Ayele
+Nahom Ayele is a senior studying Math Econ.
+He's a developer.
-Harmony Yeung

 Nolan Sauers is the Project Owner and a developer for this project.
 He's a sophomore studying Computer Science and Engineering.

-List 1-2 relevant sentences about each member, including year and major
+Harmony Yeung is a Developer who is a sophomore Computer Science major.

 ## Project Information
 *Write a few sentences about your project.
 This can be done later, as you may not quite know all the details yet.*

+Our project is called CodeBash.
 ## How to run it
 *IMPORTANT -Update this with information about how to build and run your project!